howitdoit/bbbcmolino/README.md

 # Berean Bible Baptist Church Molino - Official Website

 Welcome to the official website repository for Berean Bible Baptist Church (BBBC) Molino.
-This is a modern, responsive church landing page built with HTML, CSS, and JavaScript.
+This is a modern, responsive multi-page church website built with HTML, CSS, and JavaScript.

 ## 🌐 Live Website